Canon G9 X vs Sony A6000

-The Canon PowerShot G9 X and the Sony Alpha A6000 are two digital cameras that were announced, respectively, in October 2015 and February 2014.
+The Canon PowerShot G9 X and the Sony Alpha A6000 are two digital cameras that were officially introduced, respectively, in October 2015 and February 2014.
 The G9X is a fixed lens compact, while the A6000 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (G9X) and an APS-C (A6000) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Sony provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 20 megapixels, whereas the Sony provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon G9 X vs Sony A6000

-The physical size and weight of the Canon G9 X and the Sony A6000 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The side-by-side display below illustrates the physical size and weight of the Canon G9 X and the Sony A6000.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the G9X – represents the basis for the calculations across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the G9X – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is notably larger (41 percent) than the Canon G9 X. In this context, it is worth noting that neither the G9X nor the A6000 are weather-sealed.